-We posit that our genetic results are conservative, doubly so because technical replicates for each sample were not used in this study, a common practice in wildlife research where budgets are limited.
-Reported diet diversity would likely be higher when using multiple replicates for samples, thus also our detection rate of seabird species and little penguins would likely be higher when covering a larger quantity of the scat (Mata et al., 2019).
-A related limitation is that single-sample results could provide different dietary proportions than what the predator consumed.
-Our final study limitation is the use of manual sample homogenisation and partial sub-sampling, while very common in DNA metabarcoding studies in wildlife biology, it remains possible that not all seabird prey species were detected from these samples and that abundance-based dietary proportion information would be improved from the use of multiple replicate sub-samples.
+Due to financial constraints, technical replicates for each sample were not used in this study, a common practice in wildlife research where budgets are limited.
+Reported diet diversity would likely be higher when using multiple replicates for samples, thus our detection rate of seabird species and little penguin occurrences would likely have been higher when covering a larger quantity of the scat or results in slightly different dietary proportions than what the predator consumed (Mata et al., 2019).
+Our final study limitation is the use of manual sample homogenisation and partial sub-sampling, while very common in DNA metabarcoding studies in wildlife biology, it remains possible that not all seabird prey species were detected from these samples and that dietary proportion information would be improved from the use of multiple replicate sub-samples.
+An experimental improvement where costs remain limiting would be to pool multiple sub-sampler replicates prior to sequencing (Shirazi et al., 2021, Van den Bulcke et al., 2021).

-For morphological analyses of hard-parts used traditionally and in identifying seabird predation for pinnipeds, there is currently no way to accurately determine the abundance of penguins consumed from feathers or even diagnostic hard-parts (feet, beaks, heads), because of the serious biological biases that affect if and when these parts are consumed or pass through seals’ gastrointestinal tracts.
-In contrast, the genetic assay provided multiple types of quantitative information on penguins consumed, including a relative read abundance metric that confirmed little penguins as the most common seabird prey and a conservative estimate of individual intraspecific diversity.
-Notably, when using the relative read abundance information, this provided a more conservative estimate of predation incidence based on samples that contained large quantities of DNA and thus likely to represent a fresher meal and more recent predation event.
-These estimates, of 6.1% of samples containing little penguins, were also similar to past results from hard-part analyses generated from much larger datasets (> 1000 samples, <5% of samples; Page et al., 2005).

 As a species of conservation concern and public value, the distinct variation in little penguin metabarcodes obtained in this study, beyond that attributed to sequencing error, led us to explore how many individuals might be within the data (similar to Seersholm et al., 2018 and Tsuji et al., 2020).
-However, haplotype diversity on this locus was likely underestimated because the 12S ribosomal RNA is conserved within species (Banks et al., 2002), which we selected despite this, for its proven reliability in detecting interspecific variability in seabirds (Berry et al., 2017, Hardy et al., 2017).
+However, haplotype diversity on this locus was likely underestimated because the 12S ribosomal RNA is conserved within species (Banks et al., 2002), which we selected for its proven reliability in detecting interspecific variability across seabirds (Berry et al., 2017, Hardy et al., 2017).
 Targeting alternative markers (variable barcodes or microsatellites) could reveal greater genetic diversity, however we did not succeed with a COI barcode (Appendix S1.2) due to the scarcity of longer fragments of DNA in samples.